rehanejaz78/UI-Automation/README.md

-    src/main/java/utils: It contains common code snippets like auth file etc src/main/java/resources: It contains global resources like global properties etc src/test/java/: It contains all test files like testComponents.base test tests.login test etc
-    allure-results: It contains test results in the form of json files
+    src/main/java/utils: It contains common code snippets like auth file etc src/main/java/resources: It contains global resources like global properties etc src/test/java/: It contains all test files like testComponents.base test tests.login test etc target/reports: It contains test results in the form of html
-    allure-report: It contains html report of all tests

 ## Commands